 Such evidence has inspired evolutionary anthropologists to “rethink...assumptions about the exclusivity of the mother-infant relationship” (Hrdy 2005).

 For instance, anthropologist Sarah Blaffer Hrdy has argued that non-maternal caregivers may have played an important role in human evolution (Hrdy 2005).
 When infants have multiple caregivers, their mothers bear less of the cost of child-rearing.
-Moms can afford to have more children, and their children can afford to grow up more slowly.
+Mothers can afford to have more children, and their children can afford to grow up more slowly.

 Interestingly, these life-history traits—higher fertility and an extended childhood—distinguish humans from our closest living relatives, the great apes (Smuts et al 1989).
 And ape mothers—unlike many human mothers—must raise their kids without helpers.

 So perhaps “allocare” (non-maternal childcare) gave our ancestors the edge—allowing us to reproduce at faster rates than our nonhuman cousins.